tbrooke/flexible-graphrag/README.md

   - Alfresco Base URL (e.g., `http://localhost:8080/alfresco`)
   - Username and password
   - Path (e.g., `/Sites/example/documentLibrary`)
-- **Click**: "Ingest Documents" to process

-The processing pipeline includes:
+- **Next Step**: Click "CONFIGURE PROCESSING →" to proceed to Processing tab

+#### CMIS Repository
+- **Select**: "CMIS Repository" from the data source dropdown
+- **Configure**:
+  - CMIS Repository URL (e.g., `http://localhost:8080/alfresco/api/-default-/public/cmis/versions/1.1/atom`)
-- **Docling** for document conversion to markdown and text
+  - Username and password
+  - Folder path (e.g., `/Sites/example/documentLibrary`)
+- **Next Step**: Click "CONFIGURE PROCESSING →" to proceed to Processing tab

+### 2. Processing Tab

+Process your selected documents and monitor progress:

+- **Start Processing**: Click "START PROCESSING" to begin document ingestion
+- **Monitor Progress**: View real-time progress bars for each file
+- **File Management**:
+  - Use checkboxes to select files
+  - Click "REMOVE SELECTED (N)" to remove selected files from the list
+  - **Note**: This removes files from the processing queue, not from your system
-- **LlamaIndex** for vector indexing and knowledge graph creation
+- **Processing Pipeline**: Documents are processed through Docling conversion, vector indexing, and knowledge graph creation
-- **Configurable vector database** for embeddings storage
-- **Configurable graph database** for knowledge graph storage
-- **Configurable search** via BM25 (built-in) or external search engines

-### 2. Search and Query
+### 3. Search Tab

-The system offers two distinct modes for retrieving information:
+Perform searches on your processed documents:

-#### Hybrid Search (Document Retrieval)
+#### Hybrid Search
 - **Purpose**: Find and rank the most relevant document excerpts
-- **Use when**: You want to see actual source material and multiple perspectives
-- **Select**: "Hybrid Search" mode in the web interface
-- **Enter**: Search terms or phrases (e.g., "machine learning algorithms", "financial projections")
+- **Usage**: Enter search terms or phrases (e.g., "machine learning algorithms", "financial projections")
+- **Action**: Click "SEARCH" button
-- **Results**: Ranked list of document excerpts with:
+- **Results**: Ranked list of document excerpts with relevance scores and source information
-  - Relevance scores
-  - Source file names and types
-  - Exact text snippets from documents
 - **Best for**: Research, fact-checking, finding specific information across documents

-#### Q&A Query (AI-Generated Answers)
+#### Q&A Query
-- **Purpose**: Get synthesized answers to natural language questions
+- **Purpose**: Get AI-generated answers to natural language questions
-- **Use when**: You want a comprehensive answer combining information from multiple sources
-- **Select**: "Q&A Query" mode in the web interface
-- **Enter**: Natural language questions (e.g., "What are the main findings in the research papers?", "How do the quarterly results compare?")
+- **Usage**: Enter natural language questions (e.g., "What are the main findings in the research papers?")
+- **Action**: Click "ASK" button
-- **Results**: AI-generated narrative answers that:
-  - Synthesize information from multiple documents
+- **Results**: AI-generated narrative answers that synthesize information from multiple documents
-  - Provide coherent, contextual responses
-  - Reference the underlying source material
 - **Best for**: Summarization, analysis, getting overviews of complex topics

+### 4. Chat Tab

+Interactive conversational interface for document Q&A:

+- **Chat Interface**:
+  - **Your Questions**: Displayed on the right side vertically
+  - **AI Answers**: Displayed on the left side vertically
+- **Usage**: Type questions and press Enter or click send
+- **Conversation History**: All questions and answers are preserved in the chat history
+- **Clear History**: Click "CLEAR HISTORY" button to start a new conversation
+- **Best for**: Iterative questioning, follow-up queries, conversational document exploration

-#### Technical Implementation
+### Technical Implementation

-The hybrid search combines three retrieval methods:
+The system combines three retrieval methods for comprehensive hybrid search:

+- **Vector Similarity Search**: Uses embeddings to find semantically similar content based on meaning rather than exact word matches
+- **Full-Text Search**: Keyword-based search using:
+  - **Search Engines**: Elasticsearch or OpenSearch (which implement BM25 algorithms)
+  - **Built-in Option**: LlamaIndex local BM25 implementation for simpler deployments
+- **Graph Traversal**: Leverages knowledge graphs to find related entities and relationships, enabling GraphRAG (Graph-enhanced Retrieval Augmented Generation) that can surface contextually relevant information through entity connections and semantic relationships

+**How GraphRAG Works**: The system extracts entities (people, organizations, concepts) and relationships from documents, stores them in a graph database, then uses graph traversal during retrieval to find not just direct matches but also related information through entity connections.
+This enables more comprehensive answers that incorporate contextual relationships between concepts.

+### Testing Cleanup

+Between tests you can clean up data:
-- **Vector similarity** search using embeddings for semantic matching
+- **Vector Indexes**: See [docs/VECTOR-DIMENSIONS.md](docs/VECTOR-DIMENSIONS.md) for vector database cleanup instructions
-- **BM25 full-text** search for exact keyword matching
-- **Graph traversal** for entity and relationship discovery from knowledge graphs
+- **Graph Data**: See [flexible-graphrag/README-neo4j.md](flexible-graphrag/README-neo4j.md) for graph-related cleanup commands

-Both modes use the same underlying retrieval but process results differently:
-- **Search**: Returns raw ranked documents for user review
-- **Q&A**: Feeds documents to LLM for answer generation

-3. **Testing Cleanup**
-   - Between tests you can delete detach nodes and relations in Neo4j, drop LlamaIndex vector and entity indexes
-   - Use on a test Neo4j database no one else is using
+- **Neo4j**: Use on a test Neo4j database no one else is using
-   - See [flexible-graphrag/README-neo4j.md](flexible-graphrag/README-neo4j.md) for LlamaIndex cleanup commands you can enter in the Neo4j console

 ## Project Structure